Newport, Rhode Island

-Newport is an American seaside city on Aquidneck Island in Newport County, Rhode Island.
+Newport is a seaside city on Aquidneck Island in Rhode Island, United States.
 It is located in Narragansett Bay, approximately 33 mi southeast of Providence, 20 mi south of Fall River, Massachusetts, 74 mi south of Boston, and 180 mi northeast of New York City.
 It is known as a New England summer resort and is famous for its historic mansions and its rich sailing history.
+The city has a population of about 25,000 residents.

-It was the location of the first U.S. Open tournaments in both tennis and golf, as well as every challenge to the America's Cup between 1930 and 1983.
+Newport hosted the first U.S. Open tournaments in both tennis and golf, as well as every challenge for the America's Cup between 1930 and 1983.
 It is also the home of Salve Regina University and Naval Station Newport, which houses the United States Naval War College, the Naval Undersea Warfare Center, and an important Navy training center.
-It was a major 18th-century port city and boasts many buildings from the Colonial era.
+It was a major 18th-century port city and has many buildings from the colonial era.

-The city is the county seat of Newport County, which has no governmental functions other than court administrative and sheriff corrections boundaries.
-It was known for being the location of the "Summer White Houses" during the administrations of presidents Dwight D. Eisenhower and John F. Kennedy.
-The population was 25,163 at the 2020 census.
+Newport is the county seat of Newport County, which has no governmental functions other than court administrative and sheriff corrections boundaries.
+It was the location of "Summer White Houses" of presidents Dwight D. Eisenhower and John F. Kennedy.